Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Data/UpdateAttributes/readme.md

 ## How to use the sample

-To change the feature's damage property:
-* Tap the feature to select.
+Tap a feature to select it, then use the dropdown to update it.
-* Update the damage type using the dropdown.

 ## How it works